-Kate Knobil, M.D., has served as a member of our board of directors since September 2022.
-Dr. Knobil currently serves as Chief Medical Officer of Agilent Technologies Inc., a laboratory products and software company, a position she has held since April 2021.
+Katharine Knobil, M.D., has served as a member of our Board since September 2022.
+From April 2021 to January 2024, Dr. Knobil served as Chief Medical Officer of Agilent Technologies Inc., a laboratory products and software company.
 Dr. Knobil previously served as Chief Medical Officer and Head of Research & Development at Kaleido Biosciences, Inc., a clinical-stage healthcare company targeting the microbiome to treat disease and improve health, from December 2018 to January 2021.
 Dr. Knobil spent more than 20 years in roles of increasing responsibility at GlaxoSmithKline plc (GSK), a pharmaceutical company, most recently serving as the corporate Chief Medical Officer from December 2017 to December 2018, overseeing medical affairs, health outcomes, global clinical safety and medical governance across the pharmaceutical, vaccines, and consumer businesses.
 Previously she was Chief Medical Officer for Pharmaceuticals at GSK from November 2015 to December 2017, and prior to that was senior vice president, value evidence and outcomes.
-Dr. Knobil first joined GSK in 1997 as a research physician in respiratory clinical development, and subsequently held a number of roles, including leading the European respiratory clinical team, and building the late-stage clinical development for all therapeutic areas in China.
-Dr. Knobil was recently named one of 2018's Fiercest Women in Life Sciences by FiercePharma.
+Dr. Knobil first joined GSK in 1997 as a research physician in respiratory clinical development, and subsequently held a number of roles, including the European respiratory clinical team, and building the late-stage clinical development for all therapeutic areas in China.
+Dr. Knobil was named one of 2018's Fiercest Women in Life Sciences by FiercePharma.
 She has served on the board of directors of the National Health Council and has been active with the National Academies of Sciences, Engineering, and Medicine, and the Patient Centered Outcomes Research Institute.
-Dr. Knobil received her B.A. from Cornell University, her M.D. from University of Texas Southwestern Medical School, and completed a Fellowship in Pulmonary and Critical Care Medicine at the Johns Hopkins Medical School.
-We believe Dr. Knobil is qualified to serve on our board of directors due to her extensive experience in drug development in the life sciences industry and her leade
+Dr. Knobil currently serves on the board of directors of Marker Therapeutics, Inc. since December 2021 and on the board of directors of Nimbus Therapeutics, LLC since February 2024.
+She was on the board of directors of Area Pharmaceuticals, Inc. from June 2020 to March 2022.
+Dr. Knobil received her B.A. from Cornell University, her M.D. from University of Texas Southwestern Medical School, and completed a Fellowship in Pulmona qualified to serve on our Board due to her extensive experience in drug development in the life sciences industry and her leadership experience as a life sciences executive and board member.

 Thomas McCourt has served on our Board since March 2023.
 Mr. McCourt currently serves as chief executive officer and member of the board of directors of Ironwood Pharmaceuticals, Inc., a biopharmaceutical company focused on gastrointestinal therapies, where he has served since June 2021.
 Mr. McCourt had previously served as president and interim chief executive officer of Ironwood from March 2021 to June 2021 and as president from April 2019 to June 2021.
-Prior to April 2019, Mr. McCourt served as Ironwood's senior vice president of aslass and chief commercial officer since joining Ironwood in 2009.
-Prior to joining Ironwood, Mr. McCourt led the U.S. brand team for denosumab at Amgen Inc. from 2008 to 2009.
-Prior to that, Mr. McCourt was with Novartis AG from 2001 to 2008, where he held a number of senior commercial roles, including vice president of strategic marketing and operations.
+Prior to April 2019, Mr. McCourt served as Ironwood's senior vice president of marketing and sales and chief commercial officer since joining Ironwood in 2009.
+Prior to joining Ironwood, Mr. McCourt was with Novartis AG from 2001 to 2008, where he held a number of senior commercial roles, including vice president of strategic marketing and operations.
 Mr. McCourt was also part of the founding team at Astra-Merck Inc., leading the development of the medical affairs and science liaison group and then serving as brand manager.
 Mr. McCourt serves on the board of trustees for the American Society of Gastrointestinal Endoscopy.
-Mr. McCourt previously served on the board of directors of Acceleron Pharma Inc. Mr. McCourt received a B.S. in Pharmacy from the University of Wisconsin.
-We believe Mr. McCourt is qualified to serve on our board of directors due to his extensive biopharmaceutical commercial and leadership experience.
+Mr. McCourt previously served on the board of directors of Acceleron Pharma Inc. prior to its acquisition by Merck in November 2021.
+Mr. McCourt received a B.S. in Pharmacy from the University of Wisconsin.
+We believe Mr. McCourt is qualified to serve on our Board due to his extensive biopharmaceutical commercial and leadership experience.